 Osteoarthritis, or wear and tear on the joints

 Many doctors say that being overweight is already causing some children to show signs of conditions, such as high blood pressure and Type 2 diabetes, which don’t normally appear until adulthood.
-Overweight children can also be more prone to mental and emotional health problems.
+Overweight or obese children can also be more prone to mental and emotional health problems.
 They may be bullied or teased by other children and can suffer from low self-esteem.

 What causes childhood obesity?